• Skip to primary navigation

 Nasopharyngeal Cancer (NPC)

-Chinese-Americans have the highest rates in the U.S. Rates vary among Chinese living in mainland China, the U.S., Hong Kong and Singapore.
+Chinese-Americans have the highest rates in the U.S., they are 10-14 times more likely to be diagnosed with NPC than non-Hispanic whites.
+Men are 2-3 times more likely to develop than women.
+Rates vary among Chinese living in mainland China, the U.S., Hong Kong and Singapore.

 Despite having higher incidence rates of NPC and the same risks of NPC-related mortality compared with other groups, Chinese NPC patients in the US have better overall survival.
 (Sun et al, 2007)